mustafa-cakir/vuejs-abn-assignment/README.md

 This template should help get you started developing with Vue 3 in Vite.

+## Initial Setup

+- Project is initialized using create-vue
+- `sass-loader` and `node-sass` are added project in order to use scss within the style tag, [more info about pre-processors](https://vue-loader.vuejs.org/guide/pre-processors.html#sass)

 ## Recommended IDE Setup

 [VSCode](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).